 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The recent television miniseries "The Bible" has prompted many comments and analyses, some eagerly praising it and others lambasting it for superficial or wrong theology.
+The television miniseries "The Bible" prompted many comments and analyses, some eagerly praising it and others lambasting it for superficial or wrong theology.

-As we celebrate Palm Sunday this April 28th, and Holy Week in the following days, the Old Testament is very important.
+When we celebrate Palm Sunday and Holy Week we are reminded of the importance of the Old Testament.
 Jesus Christ's entry into Jerusalem is foretold in the prophecy of Zechariah 9:9.
-Later this week we remember the prophet Jeremiah, who prophesies the birth of Christ in 23:5 (RSV translation): "Behold, the days are coming, says the Lord, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely, and shall execute justice and righteousness in the land."
+We also remember the prophet Jeremiah, who prophesies the birth of Christ in 23:5 (RSV translation): "Behold, the days are coming, says the Lord, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely, and shall execute justice and righteousness in the land."

 It isn't only in prophecies that the Church puts the Old Testament before us and relates it directly to Jesus Christ.
 In the penitential Canon of Saint Andrew of Crete for Thursday of the first week of Great Lent, we read this plea: "May my tears be for me a Siloam, O Sovereign Lord, that I may wash the eyes of my soul and mentally see Thee Who art that light which was before creation."
 This verse makes it clear that the Christ who healed a blind man by anointing his eyes with clay and then having him wash in the pool of Siloam (John 9:1-7) is the same Christ who created the universe with His Father and the Holy Spirit.